Matoex/fau.tv-speed-controller/README.md

 Adapted version of https://github.com/Jeansidharta/Youtube-Playback-speed-extension for the video portal of FAU Erlangen https://www.fau.tv/

-## The Firefox Version is lagging some features behind (e.g. PFP, Hotkeys), this will be added soon

 ## The interface

 If the current tab is not a fau.TV video, the extension icon will appear grayed-out (chrome)/will not apear (firefox) and will be disabled.